WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 - Use a composite alarm to compare the state of related alarms and only send an alert when a particular alarm configuration is present (e.g., don't alert if some other alarm is already sending alerts, etc.)

-### Alarm Response Guidelines

-#### Unstable Alarm Response

-Unstable alarm response follows a gradient of urgency that depends on the level of scepticism/confidence we have in the alarm so far.
-This information must be recorded in the run book in the notification.
-Generally speaking, however, alerts from unstable alarms should not immediately trigger urgent investigation.
-The alarms should be triaged, reviewed by whomever notices them according to the run book, and then assigned to whomever is the person in charge of stabilising the alarm over time unless the person triaging notices that the outage severity warrants immediate response.
-Unstable alarm are not _necessarily_ inaccurate.
-They can and probably will send valid alerts, whether only occasionally or more reliably.
-However, whether an unstable alarm should be treated with critical urgency depends explicitly on the documented status of the alarm.

-To say this another way and more explicitly: unstable alarm response requires a nuanced and thoughtful approach to determine whether any given event is valid or a false positive.
-In either instance, it must be documented and triaged to the appropriate person according to the general incident response plan.

-#### Stable Alarm Response

-A stable alarm must be treated with critical urgency until severity is determined.
-Because the goal of the general incident response plan is first and foremost to stabilise the service and not to fix the problem, the run book should draw a careful distinction between any advice it might contain for stabilising the service in light of the alarm vs fixing the service.
-While some alarms may point to issues with likely fixes, the primary focus should be to give advice for stabilising the service.
-The incidence response afterwards will focus on identifying the root cause and/or potential fixes.
-If it makes sense for a run book to give advice for this, that's fine, but it should be clear whether that advice is relevant for the initial response intended to stabilise rather than fix.

 ### Uncertain Terms